tailcallhq/tailcallhq.github.io/docs/directives/http.md

 ## batchKey

 Groups data requests into a single call, enhancing efficiency.
-Refer to our [n + 1 guide] for more details.
+Refer to our [n + 1 guide](../guides/n+1.md) for more details.

-[n + 1 guide]: /docs/guides/n+1#solving-using-batching

 ```graphql showLineNumbers
 type Post {